80s and sunshine, wildfire danger remains high

 DENVER (KDVR) — The Pinpoint Weather Team has zero significant rainfall in the forecast for Denver and the Front Range through Sunday.

 In Denver on Tuesday, the forecast includes sunny skies, winds in the afternoon blowing 15-35 mph and highs around 80.
-The mountains start clear then high afternoon clouds spread in.
-Highs in the 60s and 70s with lots of melting.
+The mountains start to clear then high afternoon clouds spread in.
+Highs will be in the 60s and 70s with lots of melting.

 Wildfire danger stays elevated through Friday.
 Critical danger will arrive Wednesday and possibly Thursday.

 Front Range highs surge to near 90 degrees on Wednesday.
 The record high is 90 set in 1961.
-Afternoon wind gusts 15-35mph.
+Afternoon wind gusts will reach 15-35 mph.

 The next chance for measurable rainfall occurs by the middle of next week.